dNitza/pin_up/README.md

     name_hash = { name: 'new_plan_name' }

+##### Delete a Plan
+    Deletes a plan and all of its subscriptions.
+You will not be able to recover this.
+Plans can only be deleted if they have no running subscriptions.

+    Pin::Plan.delete(plan_token)

 ## Recipients
 The recipients API allows you to post bank account details and retrieve a token that you can safely store in your app.
 You can send funds to recipients using the [transfers API].